 This guided walking holiday, led by our local guide Alberto, or one of his colleagues, explores the contrasting landscapes of Sardinia, taking you from the wild, beautiful Barbagia region down to the stunning coastline of the Gulf of Orosei.
 Beyond the sandy beaches and millionaires' yachts, Sardinia is a land of shepherds' huts, traditional villages and tranquil valleys aching to be explored.

 We begin in the mountain village of Aritzo, in the heart of the Gennargentu mountain range.
 This bustling village once prospered exporting ice from the mountains for making sorbets and ice cream; today it houses a former C17 prison and pretty C11 church.
-From here we explore the lush Flummendosa River Valley, dotted with chestnut woods and cork trees, and conquer Sardinia's highest peak, Punta la Marmora, for extensive views as far as the Gulf of Oristano.
+From here we explore the lush Flumendosa River Valley, dotted with chestnut woods and cork trees, and conquer Sardinia's highest peak, Punta la Marmora, for extensive views as far as the Gulf of Oristano.
 From Aritzo we head east towards Cala Gonone, a pretty seaside resort with a picturesque port and pebble beach.
 It's the perfect base to explore Sardinia's prehistoric heritage at the mysterious village of Tiscali and follow coastal paths leading to its stunning white-sand beaches.

-Warm Sardinian welcomes are guaranteed at our charming **** family-run hotels.
+We stay in two **** family-run hotels.
 Surrounded by ample parkland with a large swimming pool, sauna and jacuzzi, Ninni's hotel in Aritzo is the perfect place to relax after a day's walking.
 Your second hotel, run by brother and sister, Alessio and Grazia, is right by the sea in Cala Gonone.
 Alessio is the chef and freshly prepared meals are served every evening on their terrace overlooking the sparkling Tyrrhenian sea.

 The walks are mainly on stony paths and forest trails.
 Some ascents involve walking over loose granite stones and high stone steps, so walkers should be reasonably sure footed, have a head for heights and wear walking boots with ankle support.
 There is some scrambling on the Tiscali walk.